ungoogled-software/ungoogled-chromium/docs/developing.md

 ### Downloading the source code and updating lists

-The utility `developer_utilities/update_lists.py` automates this process.
+The utility `devutils/update_lists.py` automates this process.
 By default, it will update the `common` base bundle automatically.
 Pass in `-h` or `--help` for availabe options.

 Here's an example for updating the `common` configuration type:

 ```
-mkdir -p buildspace/downloads
+mkdir -p build/downloads
-./developer_utilities/update_lists.py --auto-download
+./devutils/update_lists.py --auto-download -c build/downloads -t build/src
 ```

+The resulting source tree in `build/src` will not have binaries pruned or domains substituted.

 #### Updating patches

 **IMPORTANT**: Make sure domain substitution has not been applied before continuing.
 Otherwise, the resulting patches will require domain substitution.

 1. Setup a buildspace tree without domain substitution.
 For the `common` base bundle: `./buildkit-launcher.py getsrc -b common`
 2. Generate a temporary patch order list for a given base bundle.
-For the `common` base bundle: `developer_utilities/generate_patch_order.py common`
+For the `common` base bundle: `devutils/generate_patch_order.py common`
-3. Run `source $ROOT/developer_utilities/set_quilt_vars.sh`
+3. Run `source $ROOT/devutils/set_quilt_vars.sh`
     * This will setup quilt to modify patches directly in `resources/`
 4. Use `quilt` to update the patches from the buildspace tree.
 The general procedure is as follows:
     1. Make sure all patches are unapplied: `quilt pop -a`.
 Check the status with `quilt top`